Ankle & Foot Specialist of N.J.

 If you struggle to walk or exercise because of chronic heel pain, you may have a condition known as plantar fasciitis.
-The experienced doctors at Ankle & Foot Specialist of N.J. offer comprehensive care for plantar fasciitis pain at their offices in Warren, Woodbridge, East Brunswick, South Plainfield, and Hillsborough, New Jersey.
+The experienced doctors at Ankle & Foot Specialist of N.J. offer comprehensive care for plantar fasciitis pain at their offices in Middlesex, Woodbridge, East Brunswick, South Plainfield, and Hillsborough, New Jersey.
 The team, led by Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, specializes in uncovering the root cause of your persistent foot pain and provides both customized treatments and recommendations to protect your foot health.
 Schedule a plantar fasciitis evaluation online or by calling the office nearest you.

 Plantar fasciitis is a condition that develops when the plantar fascia, the thick band of tissue that runs across the bottom of your foot, becomes torn and inflamed.